cotton-coding/loom-io/documentation/core/setup.md

 ## Basic Setup (S3)

-The default export of loom-io is a global object that you can import on the server side without having to register a plugin or adapter over and over again.
+The default export of loom-io is a global object that you can import on the server side without having to register a converter over and over again.
 We will import it as `Loom`, but you can give it any name you like.

-If you are not using a base bundle, you will need to register an adapter and probably some converters to read files as json.
+If you are not using a base bundle, you will need to register converters to read files as json.
-To keep the examples more generic, we will import `Loom` from the core library.
-If you are using a bundle replace the import `@loom-io/core` with the bundle name e.g. `@loom-io/base-fs`.

 For the setup you need the following packages